DarkBones/darkbones.dev/content/posts/one-foot-in-the-unknown/index.md

 Sure, you’ll still occasionally be stumped by something new or confusing.
 But hey, who isn’t?

-I thought infrastructure was just messy and confusing.
-Fortunately, we had an infrastructure guy at work, so I never had to worry about setting up Helm charts or poking around in AWS.
+> Infrastructure is just messy and confusing.
+Fortunately, we have an infrastructure guy on the team so I never have to worry about setting up Helm charts or poking around in AWS.
 That's what infrastructure guy™ is for!

 A sense of peace—one you never realized you never wanted—begins to settle in.